Labour Day Classic: BC Lions vs Montreal Alouettes

-BC vs Ottawa
+BC Lions vs Ottawa Rough Riders/Renegades/Redblacks

-Montreal vs Hamilton
+Montreal Alouettes vs Hamilton Tiger-Cats

-Hamilton has played and hosted the Labour Day Classic against Montreal (aka Labour Day Classique) nine times in CFL history.
+Hamilton has played and hosted the Labour Day Classic against Montreal (aka Labour Day Classique) nine times in CFL history, including all four years in which the team was known as the Concordes.
 According to a Hamilton Spectator article, 2011 marked 25 years since Montreal had battled Hamilton in this Classic at home.
 In previous years, Montreal has played as either the Alouettes or Concordes.
 The Classique has been a notoriously one-sided rivalry; Hamilton is undefeated in the Labour Day series, and Montreal is winless, with their best result being a tie in the first Classique in 1962.